mahmoud-malek/monty/README.md

 ## 🎉 Acknowledgments

-- Holberton School for providing the project.
+- Thanks ALX - Holberton School for providing the project.